 An example of a Freehold Enfranchisement matter before the tribunal for a Forestdale residence is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case related to 6 flats.
 The number of years remaining on the existing lease(s) was 78.32 years.

-Are there frequently found deficiencies that you come across in leases for Forestdale properties?
+Are there common defects that you witness in leases for Forestdale properties?

 Leasehold conveyancing in Forestdale is not unique.
-Most leases are drafted differently and legal mistakes in the legal wording can result in certain sections are missing.
-For example, if your lease is missing any of the following, it could be defective:
+All leases are drafted differently and drafting errors can result in certain sections are erroneous.
+The following missing provisions could result in a defective lease:

-A defective lease can cause problems when trying to sell a property primarily because it impacts on the ability to obtain a mortgage on the property.
-Nationwide Building Society, Virgin Money, and Clydesdale all have express requirements when it comes to what is expected in a lease.
-Where a lender has been advised by their lawyers that the lease is defective they may refuse to provide security, forcing the purchaser to withdraw.
+A defective lease can cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
+Yorkshire Building Society, Skipton Building Society, and Aldermore all have express requirements when it comes to what is expected in a lease.
+Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, forcing the buyer to withdraw.